 Brooklyn Dance Centers two locations offer ballet, contemporary, break-dancing and a variety of other dance classes for all ages and abilities.
 They're a borough favorite and their dance team is nationally competitive.

 The School at the Mark Morris Dance Center – Fort Greene

 3 Lafayette Avenue at Rockwell Place

-Run by the renowned Mark Morris Dance Group, this dance school is located inside the company's state-of-the-art center, and offers classes for kids and teens, and Parent & Me sessions for children under 5.
+Run by the renowned Mark Morris Dance Group, this dance school is located inside the company's state-of-the-art center, and offers classes for kids and teens and Parent & Me sessions for children ages 4 and under.
 Styles include modern, tap, jazz/hip-hop, ballet and African dance.
 Advanced students ages 10 to 17 can audition for the Student Company.
 Despite the above average training, the price is quite reasonable.
 Facilities include locker rooms with showers, a wellness center and a theater where you can catch dance and performance troupes from around the world.